THE BENIHANA STORY

-Soon after, Rocky opened a second location in New York and one in Chicago.
-And by 1972, there were six Benihana locations across the country, with more opening every day.
+Soon after, Rocky opened a second Benihana in New York and a third Benihana restaurant in Chicago.
+By 1972, there were six Benihana locations in the United States, with more opening every day.
 Sadly, Rocky Aoki died in 2008 at the age of 69.
-But, his legacy lives on with more than 70 Benihana restaurants in the U.S. and across the world, and more than 100 million meals served.
+But, his legacy lives on with more than 70 Benihana restaurants in the United States, Caribbean, and Central and South America, and more than 100 million meals served.